 “We come from 1969; we are the children of Altamont.
 We don’t know who the fuck Alien Sex Fiend are and we don’t want to know.
 Throughout our career we’ve had to fight against the preconception that most of the public has of us as being something that sprang out of post-punk.
 We regard ourselves as having sprung from pre-1970s rock music, as the inheritors of that tradition and the only people with any chance of propagating it further.
 I think the title track is gloomy, but not the others.
 They may not be tremendously optimistic … Gloomy and doomy suggest an air of apathetic resignation, which I don’t think we’re prone to.”

 Eldritch would then later recruit Meatloaf’s Bat Out of Hell producer Jim Steinman to work on the next Sisters of Mercy album Floodland.
 Steinman’s hand is heavily felt on that album’s track “This Corrosion”, which is undeniably one of the greatest “gothic” anthems of all time.
-Make of that what you will.

-The recording of First and Last and Always was worked on at two recording studios.
+The recording of First and Last and Always was worked on at two studios.
 The first being Strawberry Studios, where the bulk of the album was recorded.

 After a couple of concerts in New York, the sessions at the Genetic Studios began.
-These sessions were meant to put the final touches on the record, but were fraught with turmoil caused by insomnia, amphetamine use, and hallucinations; plus they were interrupted by several festival dates.
+These sessions were meant to put the final touches on the record, but were fraught with issues caused by insomnia, amphetamine use, and hallucinations; plus they were interrupted by several festival dates.

 This turmoil had been brewing for a while, and leaked into Eldritch’s lyrical content, which made jabs at Gary Marx’s desire to leave the band, as Marx later revealed: